Omega 3

 EPA

-Omega-3 fatty acids in foods
+Omega-3 fatty acids in food

-The right dosage
+The right amount

-In the event of overdose, the following side effects may occur:
+If you take too much, the following side effects may occur:

-- increased cholesterol levels
+- elevated cholesterol levels

-- nausea
+- Nausea

-- vomiting
+- Vomiting

-- weakened immune system
+- a weakened immune system

-- cardiac arrhythmias
+- cardiac arrhythmia

-Symptoms of deficiency
+Symptoms of a deficiency

-- exhaustion
+- Exhaustion

 - dry skin

-- restlessness
+- Restlessness

-- reduced vision
+- impaired vision

-Omega 3 in dietary supplements
+Omega-3 in dietary supplements

 Omega 3 belongs to the unsaturated fatty acids and plays an important role in a wide variety of processes in our body.
 Omega-3 fatty acids are found especially in animal and plant products such as fish and seeds.